dancret/signalr-chat-sample/readme.md

 > cd src/ChatSample

-> docker build -t chatsample .
+> docker build -t chatsample . <--- there is a dot here at the end

 > docker run -d -p 8080:80 --name MyChatApp chatsample